 The peroneal muscles are made of 2 muscles and lie on the outside of the ankle.
 They assist in pointing the foot downwards and outwards.

 These two muscles run through a groove behind the lateral malleolus and kept within the groove by a sheath.

 This complex then re-enforced by a ligament-like structure known as a retinaculum; preventing the tendon from slipping out of the groove.

 Why do I get this problem?

 When you roll your ankle outwards, it may put the peroneal tendons on a forceful stretch.
-This forceful stretch may cause tears in the rectinaculum.
-Frequent sprains would thus increase the strain on the rectinaculum, which ultimately might cause the rectinaculum to tear.
-This tear in the rectinaculum compromises the integrity of complex, allowing the tendon to slip in and out of groove.
+This forceful stretch may cause tears in the retinaculum.
+Frequent sprains would thus increase the strain on the retinaculum, which ultimately might cause the retinaculum to tears.
+This tear in the retinaculum compromises the integrity of the complex; allowing the tendon to slip in and out of the groove.

 However, in some cases, there is a structural defect that causes the slipping.
 There are some people born with a shallow groove and thus gives rise to the slipping